-At the center of the discord was the growing dissatisfaction of bass player Noel Redding and his role within the band.
-In a later interview, Redding would relate his feeling about the direction the Experience was headed.
-“The band had been working for two and a half years solid, on the road, traveling all the time,” he said.
+At the center of the discord was the growing dissatisfaction bass player Noel Redding had with his role.
+“The band had been working for two and a half years solid, on the road, traveling all the time,” he said, in a later interview.
 “We had no sleep or days off or anything like that and then, when the band became big, Hendrix became a star and looked down at us lot.”

 Midway through the set, Hendrix declared to the audience that this would be “the last gig we’ll ever play together.”
 Moments later, police officers fired cans of tear gas into the mass in an attempt to regain control of the event, but as the wind whipped in the stadium it blew the toxic fumes back toward the stage.
 With their eyes burning and their lungs choked for air, the Experience set down their instruments for the final time and fled for cover.